PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/07 2 months later.md

 "Erm... while it is unusual," his voice boomed with an unnatural, innate power that shook the bones of all present, "it is not entirely unprecedented for both patron and signee to desire the termination of a warlock contract," as he fell silent, his eyes started to glow with an ethereal energy.
 The devil spoke next, with the same voice, "These contracts are enforced by a power higher than all beings, and judged by this court, which all beings in the cosmos recognise."

 Both the devil and the goblin spoke in unison.
-"In light of the circumstance.
-That both parties recognise the failure of the patron, Titania, to provide the power to protect the mortal life of the signee's beloved companion.
+"In light of the circumstances that both parties recognise.
+This court has decided it was the failure of the patron, Titania, to provide the power to protect the mortal life of the signee's beloved companion.
 This court has made the decision that the contract is not enforcible, and hence voided.
 All clauses are now null.
 All bindings between Titania, queen of the Fae and Clara Steibelt are broken, and neither is bound by any clause of the contract heresigned.
 Is this judgement understood?"
 The silence in the cosmic court was thick enough to cut.
 "So be it."

 Clara gasped as she felt the wind leave her lungs.
 A swirling pink and green cloud of energy being tugged from her soul as all her latent magical energy left her.
 The warlock contract was broken.
 Completely gone.
 Titania's magic no longer flowed in her veins, and her senses returned after a moment.